Avi-D-coder/implicit-hie/README.md

 `gen-hie` should be run the root of a cabal or stack project.
 The config type (cabal or stack) is determined by the existence of `dist-newstyle`, `.stack-work`, `stack.yaml`, if none are found the default is cabal.
+You can use `--cabal`, or `--stack` options to override config type.

 # Cabal Multi project example
 ```bash